activeadmin/activeadmin/docs/1-general-configuration.md

 To translate Active Admin to a new language or customize an existing translation, you can copy [config/locales/en.yml](https://github.com/gregbell/active_admin/blob/master/config/locales/en.yml) to your application's `config/locales` folder and update it.
-We welcome new/updated translations, so feel free to [contribute!](https://github.com/gregbell/active_admin/blob/master/CONTRIBUTING.md)
+We welcome new/updated translations, so feel free to [contribute!](https://github.com/gregbell/active_admin/blob/master/CONTRIBUTING.md).
+To translate third party gems like devise, use for example devise-i18n.

 ## Namespaces